wazzazz/interview_js/README.md

 ### Polymorphism - Objects can take various behaviour depending on the context.

++ Overloading (ad-hoc polymorphism)
++ Structural Subtyping (Structural Polymorphism)

 Instead of using classes we can also use functions.
-Take the person class object we have been using through the example we can define it as follows: